CompVis/stable-diffusion/README.md

 3. A basic Web interface that allows you to run a local web server for generating images in your browser.

+4. A notebook for running the code on Google Colab.

-4. Upscaling and face fixing using the optional ESRGAN and GFPGAN packages.
+5. Upscaling and face fixing using the optional ESRGAN and GFPGAN packages.

-5. Weighted subprompts for prompt tuning.
+6. Weighted subprompts for prompt tuning.

-6. Textual inversion for customization of the prompt language and images.
+7. Textual inversion for customization of the prompt language and images.

-7. ...and more!
+8. ...and more!

 This fork is rapidly evolving, so use the Issues panel to report bugs and make feature requests, and check back periodically for